A ENV 105 Introduction to Environmental Science (3)

 A ENV 496 Environmental Internships (1-3)

 Provides students with practical work experience in environmental science through placements with federal, state, or local government agencies, or private firms.
-The supervisor’s reference, a mid-internship and a final report are required.
-Internships are open to qualified juniors and seniors with a GPA of at least 2.50 overall and in the Environmental Science major.
+The supervisor's reference, a mid-internship and a final report are required.
+Internships are open to qualified juniors and seniors with a GPA of at least 2.50 overall, or through a petition to the Undergraduate Program Director.
 A maximum of 3 credits may be applied toward the major.
 May be repeated once for credit.
-Prerequisite(s): permission of department internship coordinator.
+Prerequisite(s): permission of the department internship coordinator.
 S/U graded.

 A ENV 497 Independent Study (1-3)